ToolJet/ToolJet/docs/versioned_docs/version-2.50.0-LTS/setup/upgrade-to-v3.md

 {{queries.<queryName>.metadata}}
 ```

 The `metadata` object will contain detailed information about the request and response, including request URL, method, headers, parameters, response status code, and headers.
-You can read more about metadata [here](/docs/beta/data-sources/restapi/metadata-and-cookies/#metadata).
+You can read more about metadata [here](../data-sources/restapi/metadata-and-cookies/#metadata).

 ## System Changes

 ### ToolJet Database

-ToolJet Database is now a core requirement for the 3.0.
+ToolJet Database is now a core requirement for the ToolJet 3.0.
 To use ToolJet Database, you'd have to set up and deploy PostgREST server which helps querying ToolJet Database.
-Please [follow the instructions here](./env-vars/#enable-tooljet-database-required).
+Please [follow the instructions here](../env-vars/#enable-tooljet-database-required).

 ## Help and Support